The Minimum Amount of Water Per Day To Survive: A Critical Guide

 Before Mild Dehydration (~%2 of total body water volume loss)

 You might feel hungry or munchy.
 This is your body’s first call for water.
-Since we get a lot of water in our food, this is a natural reaction.
+This is a natural reaction since we get a lot of water in our food.
 Your urine may be slightly more yellow than usual.
 You feel like you might not be up to performing strenuous physical activities.

 Average Guy has lost about 800ml of water.